 I learned Unix by reading books, magazines and blogs.
 It was long time ago.
 One resource I still can remember and like is “Unix Programming Environment” by Brian W. Kernighan and Rob Pike.
 I read its Japanese translation from ASCII 1.However this book was aged even at that time and the original English version from Prentice-Hall seems discontinued.
 It is not something I could recommend to others.

 MIT CSAIL’s the Missing Semester of Your CS Education looks good.
 I only have skimmed through though.
-It is good to see that the page mentions man
+It is good to see that the page mentions man;

 A more detailed approach is to use the man command.
 Short for manual, man provides a manual page (called manpage) for a command you specify.

-But new developers also should know the difference between kill(1)
+But new developers also should know the difference between kill(1) and kill(2).
+How do people learn that nowadays?

-- No. Not American Standard Code for Information Interchange.
+1. No. Not American Standard Code for Information Interchange.
 There is a Japanese company called ASCII.
 The publishing label is now called ASCII Dwango which sells technical books such as the Rust Programming Language’s Japanese translation. ↩︎